chef/omnitruck/habitat/README.md

 - depends on omnitruck
 - runs unicorn service

-omnitruck-unicorn-proxy
+omnitruck-web-proxy
 - unicorn nginx config
-- used by omnitruck-web unicorn service
+- used by omnitruck-web service

 build 'em all; start 'em all